-This is my historical fiction pen name.
-(It’s based on my middle name and my mother’s maiden name.)
-Books by Kate Bedlow are “reality based” historical fiction.
+My historical fiction pen name is based on my middle name and my mother’s maiden name.
+Books by Kate Bedlow are “reality based,” researched historical fiction.
 Most at the current time are JAFF (Jane Austen Fan Fiction), variations on Jane Austen novels.
 As you can see, I focus on Pride and Prejudice 🙂

 An expansive saga of romance and treacherous social custom in the tradition of Middlemarch, The Forsyte Saga, and The Poldark Saga.
 Set in England and America during the early 1800s.